Why it’s so hard to get rid of fake online reviews

 Yelp dissuades companies from generating fake reviews by placing a penalty on their ranking and a “consumer alert” warning on its review page, if it is proven to use fake or incentivized reviews.
 The problem is that it can be hard for Yelp determine if a review is fake in the first place.
 Amazon, for its part, has made it easier for consumers to leave legitimate reviews, including offering a “one-tap rating” button with no text required, which is designed to drown out fake reviews with real ones, but it is unclear whether this strategy really works.

 Now, government agencies are stepping up their efforts by launching investigations into fake reviews.
-For a year now, the CMA in the United Kingdom has been actively suspicious patterns of behaviors that offers clues that reviews might be fake, such as identifying a group of users that all seem to be review the same set of random products at the same time.
+For a year now, the CMA in the United Kingdom has been actively monitoring for suspicious patterns of behaviors that offers clues that reviews might be fake, such as identifying a group of users that all seem to be reviewing the same set of random products at the same time.
 If the current investigation determines that Google and Amazon are not doing enough to track such trends and penalize brands that are soliciting fake reviews, the CMA may take formal action, like taking them to court.

-But given the scale of the problem and the sneaky ways that sellers connect with fake reviewers, these agencies are playing a game of whack-a-mole.
+But given the scale of the problem and the sneaky ways that sellers connect with fake reviewers, these agencies are playing a game of Whac-A-Mole.
 When they catch a brand, five more pop up elsewhere.
 For consumers, it can be very hard to parse real reviews from fake ones.
 So for now, it makes sense to be wary of these reviews and turn to trusted sources like Consumer Reports, the Wirecutter, and friends and family members who have actually used the product.